FKGC/SuperRL/README.md

 # Datasets

-We adopt Nell-One and Wiki-One datasets to evaluate our model, MRL-SNE.
+We adopt Nell-One and Wiki-One datasets to evaluate our model, SuperRL.
 The orginal datasets and pretrain embeddings are provided from [xiong's repo](https://github.com/xwhan/One-shot-Relational-Learning).
 For convenience, the datasets can be downloaded from [Nell data](https://sites.cs.ucsb.edu/~xwhan/datasets/nell.tar.gz) and [Wiki data](https://sites.cs.ucsb.edu/~xwhan/datasets/wiki.tar.gz).